Discovering the Pamplemousse garden in Mauritius

 Immerse yourself in the captivating realm of the botanical garden, an experience that invites you on a transformative adventure, at the crossroads of another reality.
 There, a myriad of plant specimens surround you, delicately touching your epidermis, enveloping you in their captivating flagrances.
 You’ll be astonished by the sheer size of some of the trees, such as the majestic baobab that greets visitors as they enter, followed by the mysterious victoria amazonica, known as a water lily of gigantic proportions rocking on its pond, the undisputed star of Mauritius’s paradise shots.
 And let’s not forget the talipot, an imposing palm destined to perish after a single splendid bloom.

 In this edenic space, you’ll admire a breathtaking collection of no fewer than 95 species of palm from the four corners of the globe.
 As you stroll along, you’ll also marvel at the presence of majestic araucarias, rustic vacoas, monumental ravenalas and charming guava trees.
-In addition, prepare to be mesmerized by the brilliant color palette of the flamboyant trees, while the hypnotic scents of jasmine, mango and various spices, including cinnamon, will be a feast for your nostrils.
+In addition, prepare to be mesmerized by the brilliant color palette of the flamboyant trees, while the hypnotic scents of jasmine, mango and various spices, including cinnamon, will be a real treat for your nostrils.

 In this oasis of biodiversity, you’ll discover an exquisite range of floral species from various terrestrial horizons, complemented by the presence of some of the quintessential endemics of Mauritius and the Mascarene Islands, including the precious ebony wood.
 Having said that, the appeal of this enchanting place is not limited to its extraordinary flora, but extends to the local fauna, which often roams freely and invites itself in: birds such as the kingfisher and the cardinal, among others, frequent the area, their harmonious songs adding to the ambient enchantment.
 Expect to encounter swirling butterflies, enigmatic reptiles, graceful fish and other charming creatures at every turn.